* S&P 500 falls, a day after hitting record highs

 * Fed sticks to bond-buying plan

-* Commodities sell off; U.S., China manufacturing data weighs on oil
+* U.S. and China manufacturing data weighs on oil prices

 By Caroline Valetkevitch

-The Fed cited risks to the economy from recent budget tightening in Washington.
+The U.S. central bank stuck to its plan to buy $85 billion in bonds each month, citing risks to the economy from recent budget tightening in Washington.

 "That the Fed won't end QE (quantitative easing) any time soon is positive for stocks in the near term, but the data we've seen is creating a lot of angst for investors," said Mike Gibbs, co-head of the equity advisory group at Raymond James in Memphis, Tennessee.

-Among the latest pieces of evidence to suggest slower U.S. economic growth, payrolls processor ADP reported Wednesday that private employers added 119,000 jobs in April, well below economists' expectations for 150,000 new jobs.
-A separate report from the Institute for Supply Management showed the U.S. manufacturing sector expanded only modestly in April.
+Among recent weak data, payrolls processor ADP reported Wednesday that private employers added 119,000 jobs in April, well below economists' expectations for 150,000 new jobs.